tastyCanOfMalk/inmate.last.words/README.md

  * Sentiment differences between inmates with more victims
  * Differences in sentiment between races
  * Sentiment of inmate with most codefendents
+ * penal theory? violent behaviour tends to stop at 27 with the decline in testosterone?